Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• Looking at the downside deviation of 26.1% in the last 5 years of Ctrip.com, we see it is relatively greater, thus worse in comparison to the benchmark SPY (15%)
+• The downside risk over 5 years of Ctrip.com is 26.1%, which is greater, thus worse compared to the benchmark SPY (15%) in the same period.

-• During the last 3 years, the downside volatility is 25.8%, which is greater, thus worse than the value of 12.1% from the benchmark.
+• During the last 3 years, the downside deviation is 25.8%, which is greater, thus worse than the value of 12.1% from the benchmark.

 Sharpe: